 What Is A Traditional IRA?

 This account can be useful in the case where you are stuck in a high-rate tax bracket now.
 And expect to be in a lower one when you retire.
 The contributions are made based on your income and whether you or your spouse is covered by any workplace retirement plan.
+This is the most general IRA account which individual uses for the purpose of retirement savings.

 How A Traditional IRA Account Works?